 The short story is a particular form with its specific rules and traditions which has developed in the last 150 years to cover practically every genre and sub-genre of fiction.
 The short story in particular has thrived in popular fiction, the so-called minor genres, and enjoyed a great success with the reading public.

 In this course we shall be looking at over a century and a half of crime, fantasy and horror and charting what has changed and what remained the same in this specific form of deceptively light entertainment.

 SET STORIES:

-1) Edgar Allan Poe, "The Murders in the Rue Morgue", 1841. - 2) George MacDonald, "The Golden Key", 1867. - 3) Oscar Wilde, "The Canterville Ghost", 1887. - 4) Arthur Conan Doyle, "Silver Blaze", 1892. - 5) G.K.
-Chesterton, "The Blue Cross", 1911. - 6) Melville Davisson Post, "Naboth's Vineyard", 1918 - 7) Virginia Woolf, "A Haunted House", 1921 8) Agatha Christie, "The Witness for the Prosecution", 1924 9) M.R.
-James, "Lost Hearts", 1931 William Faulkner, "Smoke", 1932 Charles Williams, "Et in Sempiterum Pereant", 1935 12) Joan Aiken, "Yes, but Today is Tuesday" 1941 13) C.S.
-Lewis, "Forms of Things Unknown" (FP: 1966, written around 1958) 14) J.R.R.
-Tolkien, "Leaf by Niggle", 1945 15) P. D. James, "The Mistletoe Murder", 1995 16) J.K.
+- 1) Edgar Allan Poe, "The Murders in the Rue Morgue", 1841. - 2) George MacDonald, "The Golden Key", 1867. - 3) Oscar Wilde, "The Canterville Ghost", 1887.

+- 4) Arthur Conan Doyle, "Silver Blaze", 1892.
+5) G.K.
+Chesterton, "The Invisible Man", 1911.
+6) Melville Davisson Post, "Naboth's Vineyard", 1918 - 7) Virginia Woolf, "A Haunted House", 1921 - 8) Agatha Christie, "The Witness for the Prosecution", 1924 - 9) M.R.
+James, "Lost Hearts", 1931 - 10) Charles Williams, "Et in Sempiterum Pereant", - 11) Joan Aiken, "The Serial Garden" 1969 - 12) C.S.
+Lewis, "Forms of Things Unknown" (FP: 1966, written around 1958) - 13) J.R.R.
+Tolkien, "Leaf by Niggle", 1945 - 14) P. D. James, "The Mistletoe Murder", 1995 - 15) J.K.
 Rowling, "The Tale of the Three Brothers", 2008.

-LCE3/23e: SHAKESPEARE IN POPULAR CULTURE Spring Semester THIS COURSE IS TAUGHT IN ENGLISH CLASSES: 18 hours ECTS credits: 3 OBJECTIVE:
+LCE3/23e: SHAKESPEARE IN POPULAR CULTURE Spring Semester

 This course proposes to study the place of Shakespeare in modern popular culture, and will consider a range of topics including film, TV, comics, written fiction, and social networks.
-No prior knowledge of Shakespeare's plays is required, although it can obviously make things easier.
+No prior knowledge of Shakespeare's plays is required, although it can obviously make things

 Students will be asked to choose a topic from a list for an oral presentation and a final paper to be handed in at the end of the semester.
-BIBLIOGRAPHY:

--Douglas Lanier, Shakespeare and Modern Popular Culture, Oxford University Press, 2002. -The Cambridge Companion to Shakespeare and Popular Culture, ed.
+- -Douglas Lanier, Shakespeare and Modern Popular Culture, Oxford University Press, 2002. - -The Cambridge Companion to Shakespeare and Popular Culture, ed.
 Robert Shaughnessy, Cambridge University Press, 2007.
-ASSESSMENT:

 Oral presentation: 1/3 of the final grade Research paper: 2/3 of the final grade

 LEA3/21c: CONSECUTIVE INTERPRETING Spring Semester

-Classes: 12 hours

-ECTS credits: 1

-OBJECTIVE:

 To teach students how to interpret consecutively in a professional context.
-COURSE PROGRAM:

 How to translate orally and briefly without preparation speeches and presentations in a professional context.
 Students will learn how to summarise the main points of a speech in the other language.
-ASSESSMENT:

 Students will be asked to summarise in language B a five minute oral presentation in language A.

-LEA3/21a: ADVANCED BUSINESS TRANSLATION FROM FRENCH TO ENGLISH Spring Semester
+LEA3/21a: ADVANCED BUSINESS TRANSLATION FROM FRENCH TO ENGLISH

-Classes: 12 hours

-ECTS credits: 1

-COURSE PROGRAM:

--Translating documents in English for use in the work place : catalogues, contracts, advertisments, order forms, menus, holiday brochures etc. -Improving translation technique - how to correct texts which have been translated by a computer -Students will complete in pairs translation project on a specific theme.
-ASSESSMENT:
+- -Translating documents in English for use in the work place: catalogues, contracts, advertisments, order forms, menus, holiday brochures etc. - -Improving translation technique how to correct texts which have been translated by a computer - -Students will complete in pairs translation project on a specific theme.

 Students will have two hours to translate an original document similar to one studied in class.

 LEA3/21b: BUSINESS AND SOCIAL TRANSLATION FROM ENGLISH TO FRENCH Spring Semester

-Classes: 12 hours

-ECTS credits: 1

-COURSE PROGRAM:

--Translating documents in English for use in the work place : catalogues, contracts, advertisments, order forms, menus, holiday brochures etc. -Improving translation technique - how to correct texts which have been translated by a computer -Students will complete in pairs translation project on a specific theme.
-ASSESSMENT:
+- -Translating documents in English for use in the work place : catalogues, contracts, advertisments, order forms, menus, holiday brochures etc. - -Improving translation technique how to correct texts which have been translated by a computer - -Students will complete in pairs translation project on a specific theme.

 Students will have two hours to translate an original document similar to one studied.

-LCE4/1a: ADVANCED LINGUISTICS SEMINAR -ANALYTICAL GRAMMAR (ENGLISH) Fall Semester
+LCE4/1a: ADVANCED LINGUISTICS SEMINAR -ANALYTICAL GRAMMAR (ENGLISH)

-THIS COURSE IS TAUGHT IN ENGLISH

-Lectures: 24 hours

-ECTS credits: 5

-OBJECTIVE:

 The aim of this class is to help students think analytically about English grammar and to analyse the use of grammar in a selection of texts, mainly taken from contemporary English literature.
-COURSE PROGRAM: